Frequently Asked Questions

-My cozy, comfortable studio located in central Austin.
+I have a cozy, comfortable studio in central Austin.

 The International Professional Surrogates Association (IPSA) is the only professional training and certifying body for Surrogate Partners in the US.
-IPSA members adhere to a strict Code of Ethics, rigorous course of study, and the highest level of integrity.
+IPSA’s Surrogate Partners adhere to a strict Code of Ethics, rigorous course of study, and the highest level of integrity.

 What is the role of a Surrogate Partner and their relationship to the therapist?

 The role of a SP is multidimensional.
 Primarily, they are a genuine—if transitional—partner engaging in authentic emotional and physical intimacy, enabling the client to progress and build on a foundation of positive experiences.
-They are also a coach, guide, mentor, role model, and facilitator of healing.
-Much like a physical therapist who works in conjunction with a surgeon to help repair and strengthen injured/impaired areas, surrogate partners engage in hands-on experiential exercises that strengthen and heal areas the client is simultaneously addressing with the therapist.
+The SP is also a coach, guide, mentor, role model, and facilitator of healing.
+Much like a physical therapist who works in conjunction with a surgeon to help repair and strengthen injured/impaired areas, Surrogate Partners engage in hands-on experiential exercises that strengthen and heal areas the client is simultaneously addressing with the therapist.